HTTP

 HTTP/1.0andHTTP/1.1.HTTP/1.0HTTP/1.1HTTP/2HTTP/3

-- Status codes: Three digit integer codes that describes the result of the request and the semantics of the response.
+Status codes and Status texts Three digit integer codes that describes the result of the request and the semantics of the response.
 Learn more about there here.
 Here are some examples:

 Headers (optional)